SXSW: Things to eat, drink and see in Austin

 Described as “hipster ground zero”, Austin is overflowing with art and culture, great food, delicious libations and friendly people.
 SXSW-ers looking for refreshments and an energizing place to discuss the day’s events will have no shortage of casual dining options – many offering patios where you can enjoy a cold beer or margarita once the sun goes down.

 - Franklin’s – Considered by some to be the best BBQ in North America.

-- Barley Swine – Named by GQ as one of the top ten new restaurants in the U.S (and Jan-Nicolas’ favourite eatery in Austin).
+- Barley Swine – Named by GQ as one of the top ten new restaurants in the U.S – and its little brother Odd Duck (Jan-Nicolas’ favourite eateries in Austin).

 - The Ginger Man – Beers lovers will get weak in the knees when they see this list.

 If you’re a fan of tex-mex, welcome to the home of tex-mex cuisine.
 In Austin, even bad tex-mex is light years better than what you’re used to.
 But that seems to be the case with everything in Austin.
 “I tend to stay away from touristy strips when I travel, but in Austin, even the touristy places are fun and relaxed,” Hodge comments, adding that Lamar Street, 6th Street and Guadelupe Street are lined with some of the world’s best BBQ joints, as well as pubs and more trendy eateries.